oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 sudo ln -s $HOME/phantomjs/phantomjs-2.1.1-linux-x86_64/bin/phantomjs /usr/local/bin/phantomjs
 ```

-**Note:** These commands create a subdirector for phantomjs in your home directory, downloads phantomjs into directory that you just created, uncompress files, creates symbolic link.
+**Note:** These commands create a subdirectory for phantomjs in your home directory,
+          downloads phantomjs into directory that you just created, uncompress files,
+          creates symbolic link.

 After the command execution is complete, you can use ```phantomjs``` in the terminal.